alan-turing-institute/clean-air-infrastructure/README.md

 ```

 ### Setup Terraform with Python
+`Terraform` uses a backend to keep track of the infrastructure state.
+We keep the backend in `Azure` storage so that everyone has a synchronised version of the state.

-You can create the initial `Terraform` configuration by running
+To enable this, we have to create an initial `Terraform` configuration by running:

 ```
 python initialise_terraform.py